Bibliography and Databanks

 Jank, Liana et altera: The value of improved pastures to Brazilian beef production, in: Crop and Pasture Science, p.
 1132-1137 · January 2014

 Short Summary (Abstract): Brazil, while having developed a strong industrial and service sector in the recent decades, is also still an agricultural country, with an astounding 190 Mha of pastures sustaining almost 209 million cattle.
 Fewer than 10% of the cattle are fattened in feedlots, while cattle reared on pastures have a competitive advantage for export, eliminating the risks caused by the mad cow disease (bovine spongiform encephalopathy) and considerations related to animal welfare.
 Brazil has been the world’s largest exporter of beef since 2004 and has the largest commercial herd in the world.
 In 2011, 16.5% of its production was exported, and the livestock sector contributed 30.4 % of the GNP from agribusiness and 6.73 % of the total Gross National Product.
 A large number of forage breeding programs, mainly at Embrapa, have contributed to the development of improved pastures, and cultivars of Brachiaria brizantha, B. decumbens, B. humidicola and Panicum maximum are the main pastures used in the country.
 All have apomictic reproduction, which means there are few cultivars occupying very large, continuous areas, thus suggesting a risk to the productive system.
 Such is the case of B. brizantha cv.
 Marandu, which occupies around 50 Mha.
 The Brazilian tropical forage seed industry is also significant, and Brazil is the principal seed exporter, supplying all Latin American countries.
 Due to pasture degradation, around 8 Mha is renovated or recovered each year.
 Forages are also used and planted each year in integrated crop-livestock and integrated crop-livestock-forest systems.
-Nowadays, these systems occupy 4 Mha.
-Improved pastures are thus a major asset in Brazil not only for the beef production chain but also for the dairy industry.
+Nowadays, these systems occupy approximately 4 Mha.
+Improved pastures are thus a major asset in Brazil not only for the beef production chain but also for the dairy industry in general.

 Lima, Antônio Agostinho/Oliveira, Francisco Nelsieudes/Aquino, Antônio Renes Lins: Solos e Aptidão Agrícola das Terras do Estado do Tocantins, in: Embrapa Agroindustria, Documento 31, 2000.